bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 ```@repl simple_RBC
 m.options.fctype = fcnatural
 ```
-Otherwise, this option can be set within the model model but the StateSpaceEcon package must be installed within the module.
+Otherwise, this option can be set within the model module but the StateSpaceEcon package must be loaded within the module in addition to ModelBaseEcon.
 For instance:

 ``` julia
 module simple_RBC